 Kitchen knives deserve a special mention, as you’re going to want special knives for food preparation.
 Chef’s knives can be expensive, but they are guaranteed to last a lifetime if taken care of properly.
 Again, there are several varieties so you should shop around: From stainless steel to ceramic.
 There are also paring knives, scaling knives and a range of others, each suiting your individual needs.

-Use the comments to tell us about your favourite knife or some handy skills you’ve picked up over the years.
+Use the comments to tell us about your favorite knife or some handy skills you’ve picked up over the years.